 - The aim of this unit is to gain a quantitative knowledge of hydrologic processes across a range of space and time scales.
 Topics covered include (1) physical laws governing the catchment water balance at large scale, catchment energy balance and conversion to mass balance, calculation of evapotranspiration and estimation from satellite data; (2) introduction to runoff processes—the flood hydrograph and flood frequency analysis, variable source area runoff concepts and calculation; (3) unsaturated zone hydrology—Richards equation, unsaturated flow and transport parameter identification, scale issues and preferential flow; (4) groundwater flow—general principles and estimation of recharge and discharge, groundwater-surface water interactions, identification and quantification of fluxes in groundwater-dependent ecosystems; and (5) introduction to ecohydrology and quantification of vegetative feedbacks in hydrologic processes.

-- Indicative assessments in this unit are as follows: (1) assignment with group component and (2) individual assignments.
+- Indicative assessments in this unit are as follows: (1) individual reports; (2) team project; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Dr Liah Coggins

 - enrolment in the Master of Professional Engineering (Environmental Engineering Specialisation